XabirHK/roadsurfer-case/README.md

 ### Import initial data
 you will find the sql in /database directory

+please use database connection in your .env like the follwing

+DATABASE_URL="mysql://user:pass@127.0.0.1:3306/roadsurfer?serverVersion=mariadb-10.4.11"

 ### RUN DOCKER
 My system is windows and for docker I have to use windows builtin linux WSL which is bit problematic at the moment